Permits

 NOTES:

 Issuance of a development permit does not excuse the applicant from satisfying all other applicable municipal, provincial and/or federal requirements.
 In the interest of public safety and as required by the Safety Codes Act construction permits must be covered by the appropriate permits prior to commencement of construction (Building, Electrical, Gas, Plumbing, and Private Sewage).
 For more information regarding how to obtain the required permits, contact The Inspections Group at 780-454-5048 or questions@inspectionsgroup.com.
+You must obtain the appropriate permits prior to the start of construction.
+Fees will be doubled if you fail to do so.

 Once a development permit is issued, you will require Safety Codes Permits prior to the start of any building project.
 Safety Codes Permits are required to ensure the building or structure is in compliance with the National Building Code and related Provincial Safety Codes.
 NOTE: Some farm buildings may be exempt from safety codes building permits in accordance with Part 1 (Compliance), Section 1.1. of the National Building Code.